 Mesa Peak Motorway heads downhill for the next 0.7 miles, sacrificing 375 feet of elevation as it plunges to 1,860 feet.
 As the ridge drops away, broad views open to the east down the trail toward Malibu Canyon.
 Rising on the other side, you’ll see Saddle Peak, which has pronounced sandstone stripes.
 At 1.95 miles from the start, pass a bench-shaped boulder on the right side of the trail.
 Have a seat if you wish and gaze down a green canyon toward the coast.

 Cross the bottom of the saddle and head up a second major crest.
 A massive boulder juts out from the top of the crest, resembling a frog or a lizard’s head.
+This is McAuley Peak, named in honor of Milt McAuley, a champion of the Santa Monica Mountains, in 2015.
 Hike up Mesa Peak Motorway, getting closer and closer to, and eventually passing below, the large boulder.

 At 2.55 miles from the start, reach a clearing at the second crest on Mesa Peak Motorway.
 A rusting holding tank stands on the far side of the clearing.
 From this crest, the trail descends to a junction with Puerco Motorway, which leads to Mesa Peak.
 A path to the right goes behind the tank and crosses a short rise that Mesa Peak Motorway wraps around.
 This is an easy spot to grab panoramic views above Mesa Peak.
-Additionally, a path on the left backtracks up to the big jutting boulder that previously resembled a frog or a lizard’s head.
-Hiking up to the boulder adds about a quarter mile round trip to your hike.
-If you set the boulder as your turnaround point, the hike would be 5.35 miles round trip.
-There are panoramic views from both spots above Mesa Peak Motorway that rival those found on Mesa Peak.
+Additionally, a path doubling back on the left ascends for 1/8 of a mile to the top of McAuley Peak and the big, jutting boulder (that resembled a frog or a lizard’s head from the other side).
+Hiking up to the boulder on McAuley Peak adds about a quarter mile round trip to your hike, offering panoramic views that rival those found on Mesa Peak.
+If you set McAuley Peak as your turnaround point, the hike would be 5.35 miles round trip.

 Continuing down Mesa Peak Motorway, the road wraps around the east side of the bump on the ridge and delivers nice views over Malibu Canyon on the east end of Mesa Peak Motorway.
 Come to a junction after another 0.2 miles (2.75 miles from the start).
 Mesa Peak Motorway proceeds to the left.
 Puerco Motorway descends to the right toward Mesa Peak.
 If you somehow pass this junction, there is another junction with an eastern branch of Puerco Motorway another 0.05 miles down Mesa Peak Motorway.
 From there, Mesa Peak Motorway descends 2.7 miles to Piuma Trailhead on Malibu Canyon Road.